lammps/lammps/doc/src/group.rst

 3 styles can use arguments specified in one of two formats.

 The first format is a list of values (types or IDs).
-For example, the 2nd command in the examples above puts all atoms of type 3 or 4 into the group named *water*\ .
+For example, the second command in the examples above puts all atoms of type 3 or 4 into the group named *water*\ .
 Each entry in the list can be a colon-separated sequence A:B or A:B:C, as in two of the examples above.
 A "sequence" generates a sequence of values (types or IDs),